YoussefProDev/rn-currency-picker/README.md

 # rn-currency-picker

-React native currency picker that works!
+React Native Currency Picker that Works with TypeScript!

 ## Installation